Whoaa512/starred/README.md

 - [apache/beam](https://github.com/apache/beam) - Apache Beam is a unified programming model for Batch and Streaming data processing.
 - [google/open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes, called "plus codes", that can be used as digital addresses where street addresses don't exist.
 - [linkedin/brooklin](https://github.com/linkedin/brooklin) - An extensible distributed system for reliable nearline data streaming at scale
-- [LibrePDF/OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is a free Java library for creating and editing PDF files, with a LGPL and MPL open source license.
-OpenPDF is based on a fork of iText.
-We welcome contributions from other developers.
-Please
+- [LibrePDF/OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is an open-source Java library for creating, editing, rendering, and encrypting PDF documents, as well as generating PDFs from HTML.
+It is licensed under the LGPL and MPL.
 - [shzlw/poli](https://github.com/shzlw/poli) - An easy-to-use BI server built for SQL lovers.
 Power data analysis in SQL and gain faster business insights.
 - [uber-archive/phabricator-jenkins-plugin](https://github.com/uber-archive/phabricator-jenkins-plugin) - Jenkins plugin to integrate with Phabricator, Harbormaster, and Uberalls
 - [cgeo/cgeo](https://github.com/cgeo/cgeo) - c:geo - The powerful Android geocaching app.